JYasimo/Data_pipeline_with_Airflow_And_DBT/README.md

 We will focus on Sydney for this assignment, and the dataset used is from May 2020 to April 2021.

 # Role
-The goal of this assignment is to build production-ready data pipelines with Airflow.
+The goal of this project is to build production-ready data pipelines with Airflow.
 We worked with two input datasets that needed to be processed and cleaned before loading this insightful information separately into a data warehouse (using ELT pipelines) and a data mart for analytical purposes.